Turkish Journal of Gastroenterology

 • Acknowledgment of the individuals who contributed to the preparation of the manuscript but who do not fulfill the authorship criteria.

-Abstract: The abstract should be submitted with all submissions except for Letters to the Editor.
-The abstract of Original Articles should be structured with subheadings (Background/Aims, Materials and Methods, Results, and Conclusion).
+Abstract: An abstract should be submitted with all submissions except for Letters to the Editor.
+The abstract of Research Articles should be structured with subheadings (Background/Aims, Materials and Methods, Results, and Conclusion).
 Please check Table 1 below for word count specifications.

 The Background section should provide brief background information about the topic, identify gaps in the existing literature, and clearly state the study's objectives.
 The Methods section should outline the study design, inclusion and exclusion criteria, sampling techniques, subject categorization, and outcome measures.
 The Results section should present the dropout rate and results of the primary and, more important secondary outcome measures, including numerical data and statistical significance.
 Finally, the Conclusion section should convey the study's take-home message, address the hypothesis stated in the Background section, and discuss the study's implications.